johonkanen/ac_inout_power_supply_docs/docs/source/index.rst

 I have opened a discussions page in the github where you can write any comments, questions or general ideas.
 If there is some other platform better suited for this you can write a comment in the discussions page. https://github.com/johonkanen/ac_inout_power_supply_docs/discussions

+The pcb files are found on the documentation github page at https://github.com/johonkanen/ac_inout_power_supply_docs/tree/main/pcb_files

+The pcbs are designed using Proteus Professional, which has a fully featured demo version with which you can view the schematics.
+The demo version can be downloaded for free at https://www.labcenter.com/downloads/

 .. toctree::
     :caption: About
     :hidden: